 Thanks to everyone who gave us their views on pre and post diagnosis autism support services in Tees Valley.
 These findings have been summarised into a final report.
 These findings are now being used to influence the development of a new pre and post autism diagnosis support service in Tees Valley.
 Where there have been specific comments about assessment, rather than pre/post autism diagnosis support services, these comments will be forwarded on to the appropriate assessment team.

 We published our first plan about the way we involve people in 2022.
 In 2024, we wanted to hear more views on the plan before refreshing it.
-Healthwatch spoke to lots of different groups and then reported the feedback to us (report to follow).
+Healthwatch spoke to lots of different groups and then reported the feedback to us in a report.
+You can open the report here.
 We heard that people:

 In response, we have: